UAFederez/Basic-RT/README.md

 ## Demo Render
 <div>
     <p>The renderer is multithreaded, with a live display showing each region of the image being rendered by an individual thread.
 The number of threads used to render the image can be specified in the scene description file.
-Multiple passes correspond to each sample specified in the number of samples per pixel.</p>
+Multiple passes correspond to each sample specified in the number of samples per pixel.
+The .gif shown below is sped up ~20x given that the original image was rendered with 16 samples per pixel.</p>
     <img src="demo/render.gif" width="100%">
 </div>